Search Menu

 Oxford has rolled out three schemes in May 2022 despite the opposition from some residents in those areas.

-September 2024 - Bath and North East Somerset are proposing these 11 new LTN’s in Bristol as part of their “Liveable Neighbourhoods project”.
-Drivers and residents currently have until October 13th 2024 to share their views with the council.
+In September 2024 - Bath and North East Somerset proposed 11 new LTN’s in Bristol as part of their “Liveable Neighbourhoods project”.

 Currently, considering plans to introduce an LTN to the town in order to improve road safety.